fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QTextCursor.md

 - `bool QTextCursor::atBlockStart() const`: Returns `true` if the cursor is at the start of a block; otherwise returns `false`.
 - `bool QTextCursor::atEnd() const`: Returns `true` if the cursor is at the end of the document; otherwise returns `false`.
 - `bool QTextCursor::atStart() const`: Returns `true` if the cursor is at the start of the document; otherwise returns `false`.
 - `void QTextCursor::beginEditBlock()`: Indicates the start of a block of editing operations on the document that should appear as a single operation from an undo/redo point of view.
-For example:

 ``` cpp
 QTextCursor cursor ( textDocument );